N-Ghi/Formative-1/CI-PIPELINE.md

 ## Overview

-This project includes a comprehenvsive Continuous Integration (CI) pipeline that automatically tests and validates code changes before they are merged.
+This project includes a comprehensive Continuous Integration (CI) pipeline with integrated DevSecOps security scanning that automatically tests, validates, and scans code changes before they are merged.

+### 🔒 Security-First Approach

+The pipeline implements "shift left" security practices, automatically scanning for vulnerabilities early in the development lifecycle:

+- **Container Image Scanning**: Trivy scans all Docker images for known vulnerabilities
+- **Infrastructure as Code Scanning**: tfsec and Checkov scan Terraform configurations for security misconfigurations
+- **Fail Fast**: Builds automatically fail if CRITICAL vulnerabilities are detected
+- **GitHub Security Integration**: All scan results are uploaded to GitHub Security tab for visibility

 ## Pipeline Triggers